Powers of Attorney

 What to Consider When Designating Who Should Have Power of Attorney

-Power of AttorneySince a power of attorney can give someone broad legal powers over your affairs, it is important to carefully consider who will be entrusted with those powers.
+Durable power of attorney ArizonaSince a power of attorney can give someone broad legal powers over your affairs, it is important to carefully consider who will be entrusted with those powers.
 Keep these traits in mind when designating an agent through a power of attorney agreement:

 • Trustworthiness You are potentially entrusting your life to whomever you designate as your agent.
 Select someone who will act in your best interest and according to your wishes.